Pppp1116/content-license-policy/README.md

 - Your violation of any third-party terms of service, license agreement, or policy when using the Content; or
 - Any claim that your Member Content or your use of the Content infringes or misappropriates any third-party right (including intellectual property, privacy, or personality rights).

-### 16.5.
+### 16.6.
 Injunctive and Equitable Relief

 You agree that any unauthorized use of the Content or breach of this Policy may cause irreparable harm to the Owner for which monetary damages may be inadequate.
-The Owner shall be entitled to seek injunctive or other equitable relief in any competent court, without the need to post a bond or prove actual damages, in addition to any other remedies available at law or in equity.
+The Owner shall be entitled to seek injunctive or other equitable relief in any competent court, without the need to post a bond or prove actual damages, in addition to any other remedies available at law or in equity, to the extent permitted by law.

 ---